-CBIZ's investing activities typically result in a net use of cash, and generally consist of: payments for business acquisitions and client lists, contingent payments associated with acquisitions of businesses prior to 2009, purchases of intangible assets and capital equipment, proceeds received from sales of divestitures and discontinued operations, and activity related to notes receivable.
+CBIZ's investing activities typically result in a net use of cash, and generally consist of: payments for business acquisitions and client lists, contingent payments associated with business acquired prior to 2009, purchases of capital equipment, net activity related to funds held for clients, and proceeds received from sales of divestitures and discontinued operations.
 Capital expenditures consisted of investments in technology, leasehold improvements and purchases of furniture and equipment.

-Investing uses of cash during the year ended December 30, 2010 primarily consisted of \$49.4 million for business acquisitions and other intangible assets and \$2.7 million for capital expenditures.
-These uses were partially offset by \$8.1 million in proceeds received from the sales of various operations and client lists.
+Investing uses of cash during the year ended December 31, 2011 primarily consisted of \$27.5 million of net cash used for business acquisitions and contingent payments on prior acquisitions, net activity related to funds held for clients of \$24.9 million, and capital expenditures of \$4.3 million.
+These uses of cash were partially offset by \$1.0 million of proceeds from the sale of divested and discontinued operations.

-Investing uses of cash during the year ended December 31, 2009 primarily consisted of \$20.2 million of net cash used towards business acquisitions and intangible assets, and \$4.0 million for net capital expenditures.
-These uses of cash were partially offset by \$0.9 million in proceeds received from the sale of divested and discontinued operations and \$0.4 million in net activity on notes receivable.
+Investing uses of cash during the year ended December 31, 2010 primarily consisted of \$49.4 million for business acquisitions and \$2.7 million for capital expenditures.
+These uses were partially offset by \$13.9 million in net activity related to funds held for clients and \$8.1 million in proceeds received from the sales of divested and discontinued operations and client lists.

-Investing uses of cash during the year ended December 31, 2008 primarily consisted of \$98.0 million of net cash used towards business acquisitions and intangible assets, and \$8.1 million for net capital expenditures.
-These uses were partially offset by \$5.4 million in proceeds received from the sale of divested and discontinued operations and \$0.8 million in proceeds from the sale of a long-term investment.
+Investing uses of cash during the year ended December 31, 2009 primarily consisted of \$20.2 million of net cash used towards business acquisitions and \$4.0 million for net capital expenditures.
+These uses of cash were partially offset by \$15.2 million in net activity related to funds held for clients, \$0.9 million in proceeds received from the sale of divested and discontinued operations and \$0.4 million in net activity on notes receivable.